etcimon/libasync/README.md

 - Download and install dub 0.9.22-rc.2+ from [code.dlang.org](http://code.dlang.org/download)
 - Use Git to clone this repository
 - Run `dub test` to test the library on your operating system (submit any issue with a log report by uncommenting `enum LOG = true` in `types.d`)
-- Add the library to your project by including it in the dependencies, using `import event.d`
+- Add the library to your project by including it in the dependencies, using `import async.all`
 - The recommended editor is MonoDevelop with [Mono-D](http://wiki.dlang.org/Mono-D) due to its Mixin Template resolver (must be enabled manually), with auto-completion and comment-resolved summary tooltips.

 Tutorial